 Part 1.
 Termination Provisions.

-(a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.
+“Specified Entity” means in relation to Party A, none; and in relation to Party B, none.

+(b) Section 5(a)(i) is modified by adding the following language after the semicolon at the end thereof:

+“provided, however, that in the event a payment is received after the Scheduled Payment Date but prior to the end of the three Local Business Day cure period designated above, the party owing such payment shall be required to pay interest on such amount to the other party for the period from, and including, the Scheduled Payment Date to, but excluding, the date of actual payment at the rate equal to the Non-Default Rate;”

-(b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.
+(c) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.

-“Threshold Amount” means: with respect to Party A, U.S. $50,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $50,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $50,000,000 (or its equivalent in another currency).
+“Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $100,000,000 (or its equivalent in another currency).

+(d) For the purpose of Section 5(b)(ii):

+(i) The following shall be inserted in Section 5(b)(ii)(1) after the word "amount" and before the word "in" and in Section 5(b)(ii)(2) after the words "from which an amount" and before the word "is":

+(other than an additional amount paid by reason of an increase in the rate of tax from other than a zero rate)

+(ii) The following shall be inserted before the words "there is a substantial likelihood that":

+in the written opinion of independent legal counsel of recognized standing

+(iii) The phrase "5(a)(i)," shall be inserted after the words "interest under Section 2(e)," and before the words "6(d)(ii) or 6(e)) or"

+(iv) The parenthetical in the last line thereof shall be deleted and replaced with "(other than by reason of Section 2(d)(i)(4)(A), (B), (C) or (D))."

+(e) The provisions of Section 5(b)(iii) relating to Tax Event Upon Merger will not apply to either party.

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.
+(f) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.

-(d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.
+(g) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.

-(e) Payments on Early Termination.
+(h) Payments on Early Termination.
 For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.

-(f) “Termination Currency” means United States Dollars.
+(i) “Termination Currency” means United States Dollars.